Professional wrestling match types: Scramble Cage match

 The Scramble Cage match was contested exclusively in Ring of Honor (ROH), in which the ring is surrounded by a steel cage with four wooden platforms at the corners of the cage to make the "high risk" wrestling moves.
 All participants are allowed to be inside and outside the cage at any time.
-The Scramble Cage Melee is an elimination cage match held in a cage similar to the one used in the Scramble Cage match, with wooden platforms on the top corners.
+The Scramble Cage Melee match is an elimination cage match held in a cage similar to the one used in the Scramble Cage match, with wooden platforms on the top corners.
 There are no pinfalls or submissions; wrestlers are eliminated only by aerial moves performed from the platforms.
-The first and only match took place in Ring of Honor (ROH) on August 24, 2004.
-The competitors in this match were Jack Evans, Trent Acid, Loc, Devito, Dan Maff, B. J. Whitmer, Oman Turtuga, Diablo Santiago, Fast Eddie, Altar Boy Luke, Dunn and Marcos.
+The first and only match took place at Ring of Honor (ROH) on August 24, 2004.
+The competitors in this match were Jack Evans, Trent Acid, H. C. Loc, Tony Devito, Dan Maff, B. J. Whitmer, Oman Turtuga, Diablo Santiago, Fast Eddie, Altar Boy Luke, Kevin Dunn and Kirby Marcos.

 Thundercage

-World Championship Wrestling's Thundercage, based on the film Mad Max Beyond Thunderdome, is a large domed structure of steel bars engulfing the ring.
+WCW's Thundercage, based on the film Mad Max Beyond Thunderdome, is a large domed structure of steel bars engulfing the ring.
 Although it does not have a top, the sides curve in to prevent escape.

 Mexico's AAA promotion tweaked the concept with the Domo de la Muerte ("Dome of Death"), which uses a similar cage but only allows victory by escaping through a hole at the top center.
 This variation is also used in TNA, where it was called the TerrorDome, or more recently the Steel Asylum.
 In AAA it is typically used for multi-man "luchas de apuestas" (bet matches), with the last man standing in the cage losing his mask or hair.

 The Thunderdome is a variation on the Thundercage, with the area near the top of the cage electrified.
 The only way for a wrestler to win the Thunderdome match is to have their opponents' "terminator" (usually a manager who stands outside of the ring) throw in the towel to stop the match.
 In another variation of this match, each pinned competitor in the match is handcuffed to the cage.
 The last man left is given a key to unlock his teammates to attack the other team, who are still handcuffed.
 Ironically, the ThunderDome name was used for WWE's bio-secure bubble during the pandemic between 2020 and 2021.